fwestenberg/devialet/README.md

 - If discovery did not complete within 1-2 minutes, add the device using the config flow

 # Known issues:
-- When using Airplay, no media art is available (due to the API)
+- When using Airplay, no media art is available
-- Select source not working (due to the API)
+- Select source not working

 # Screenshots: